aalteirac/syncUsers/readme.md

 Clone/unzip the repo and run in the root folder: npm install

+if you need help to setup KeyCloak admin API: https://developers.redhat.com/blog/2020/01/29/api-login-and-jwt-token-generation-using-keycloak/

 ---------------FIRST FILL "store.js" INFORMATION TO CONNECT TABLEAU AND KEYCLOAK---------------

 ----------------------------------------COMPARE USAGE------------------------------------------